 Showing items related by title, author, creator and subject.

 Krogh, Peter F. (Peter Frederic) (The Kentucky NetworkGeorgetown University.
 School of Foreign ServiceForeign Policy Association, 1997)

 Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
-School of Foreign ServiceSouth Carolina Educational Television Network, 1987-01-17)Examines the problem of government intervention in the oil market and the sudden rise in oil prices that occurred in 1987.
+School of Foreign ServiceSouth Carolina Educational Television Network, 1986-11-01)Host Peter Krogh and guests discuss U.S.-Soviet arms control negotiations and violations of existing treaties.